 When it comes to learning about secure coding, what are the primary motivations for developers, and how can they be leveraged to design and implement a successful application security program?
-In 2020, Secure Code Warrior engaged with Evans Data Corp. to conduct primary research into developers’ attitudes towards secure coding, secure code practices, and security operations (register your interest for your copy here).
+In 2020, Secure Code Warrior engaged with Evans Data Corp. to conduct primary research into developers’ attitudes towards secure coding, secure code practices, and security operations (download whitepaper here).

 When surveyed, developers claim they see the value in secure code training.
 And 80% of development managers say they’re more likely to hire developers with secure coding skills.
 So with these skills in such high demand, why is there still such a shortage of security-trained developers?